BostonFIG Fest, VP of Digital Curation, 2022 – present; Curatorial Director, 2016 – 2019; Curator, 2013 – 2015

 I used this time to work on personal projects and teach myself new skills.
 I released six games and began work on a large multimedia text adventure, written in Inform 7 and Perl.
 I maintained two websites (genericgeekgirl.com, imagineaworld.net) as a way to keep my web development skills fresh.

 I was the lead developer on an internal-facing website, which functioned as a laboratory management system (Perl, Catalyst, MySQL, Oracle).
-Other projects included improving in-house software usability and maintainability; creating modules for simplified logging, email notifications and database abstraction; developing automated tools to sync a local database with UCSC’s human genome database; and advocating and implementing sound software development practices such as version control, bug tracking and an internal wiki (Subversion, Trac).
+Other projects included improving in-house software usability and maintainability; creating Perl modules for simplified logging, email notifications and database abstraction; developing automated tools to sync a local database with UCSC’s human genome database; and advocating for and implementing sound software development practices such as version control, bug tracking, and an internal wiki (Subversion, Trac).
 I was also responsible for monitoring production and testbed MySQL servers and ensuring integrity of data, as well as configuration and package management on four virtual machines (CentOS via VMWare), utilizing NFS to share data between them.

 I was the lead developer (backend and frontend) of a web application (“GFY”) to automate processing and analysis of mass spectrometry data.
 I integrated existing data analysis tools into an in-house PHP-based framework; designed and built graphical user interfaces around command-line scripts; refactored and maintained scripts to visualize spectral data on the web; and redesigned GFY’s data browser to reduce load times.